TritonDataCenter/node-triton/README.md

 ## node-triton differences with node-smartdc

-- There is a single `sdc` command instead of a number of `sdc-FOO` commands.
+- There is a single `triton` command instead of a number of `sdc-*` commands.
 - The `SDC_USER` envvar is accepted in preference to `SDC_ACCOUNT`.

 ## cloudapi2.js differences with node-smartdc/lib/cloudapi.js

 The old node-smartdc module included an lib for talking directly to the SDC Cloud API (node-smartdc/lib/cloudapi.js).
-Part of this module (node-sdc) is a re-write of the Cloud API lib with some backward incompatibilities.
+Part of this module (node-triton) is a re-write of the Cloud API lib with some backward incompatibilities.
 The differences and backward incompatibilities are discussed here.